SuvadeepMukherjee/Backend-Interview-Notes/Node/event-loop-guess-the-output.md

 **Answer**: The output will be `this is process.nextTick 1 this is Promise.resolve 1`

-### Q5:Bonus Experiment : What will be the output of below code snippet ?
+### Q5: What will be the output of below code snippet ?

 ```javascript
 process.nextTick(() => console.log("this is process.nextTick 1"));